 - Identify the fact group you want to measure.

 - How many facts in that group do you want to test?

 - How many seconds will each fact display to the student.

-- Once students complete the test, you will receive an answer key or…
+- Once students complete the test, grade their papers with the printable answer key or…

-Run Countdown’s answer key feature and let student’s grade their own paper!
+Run the check answer mode and let students grade their own paper!

-Administrators may also use the Countdown assessment feature to measure student success with fact fluency in their building.
+Administrators can monitor the teacher use of Countdown and conduct regular testing to measure student success with fact fluency in their building.
 This is a great tool to identify grades needing more practice.